 Now under render modes check line smoothing which smoothes out the wireframe edges.
 Also, check the full image resolution check box.

-Now go to background colour under display options tab and choose the background colour you want.
+Now go to background colour under the display options tab and choose the background colour you want.

-Go to top menu bar and choose display>polygons and select backface culling , which will force back face wires not to render.
+Go to the top menu bar choose display>polygons and select backface culling, which will force backface wires not to render.

 NOTE- The difference between vector rendering and hardware render buffer rendering is that hardware renders buffer gives smooth wireframes meaning if we were to apply a smooth(modifier) to models it updates itself but vector rendering gives hard edge results.

 Here note that vector rendering is supported only by Maya 32bit versions.
-Vector Renderer plugin doesn’t ship with 64bit versions of Maya(2009) till now.
+Vector Renderer plugin hasn’t shipped with 64-bit versions of Maya(2009) till now.